PLangHQ/plang/Documentation/blogs/Lesson 2.md

 First are the files & folders.
 There are a few important ones:

 - `Start.goal` - This is the default entry point into a Plang app.
 - `Setup.goal` - This is where you set up the system, create tables, and insert config data.
-This only runs once in the lifetime of your application.
+Each `step` only runs once in the lifetime of your application.
 - `Events` folder - You can bind events to goals and steps.
 - `.build` folder - Where your code is compiled to.
 - `.db` folder - Contains the database.